PyPartMC

 Convert geometric diameter (m) to mass-equivalent volume (m^3).

-returns the binned number concenration of a mode
+Return the binned number concenration of a mode.

 The current collection of aerosol particles.